-\textbf{Change detection benchmarks.} Existing datasets for change detection assume similar camera trajectories before and after changes in real-world outdoor scenes~\cite{alcantarilla2018street, sakurada2020weakly} or synthetic indoor scenes~\cite{park2021changesim}.
-To evaluate change detection with varying viewpoints, RC-3D~\cite{Sachdeva2023TheCY} provides 100 image pairs with a single changed object each, while 3DGS-CD~\cite{Lu20243DGSCD3G} and PASLCD~\cite{Galappaththige2024MultiViewPC} offer 5 and 20 sequence pairs respectively.
-We offer the first dataset for multiview \textit{object-level} change detection, including \textit{350 video pairs} in diverse scenes (Tab.~\ref{tab:dataset_comp}).
+\textbf{Change detection benchmarks.} Existing change detection benchmarks~\cite{alcantarilla2018street, sakurada2020weakly, park2021changesim, Sachdeva2023TheCY, Lu20243DGSCD3G, Galappaththige2024MultiViewPC} have driven significant progress in the field, primarily focusing on per-view predictions.
+Datasets in real-world outdoor~\cite{alcantarilla2018street, sakurada2020weakly} and synthetic indoor environments~\cite{park2021changesim} established pixel-level metrics under the assumption of similar viewpoints.
+RC-3D~\cite{Sachdeva2023TheCY} introduces viewpoint variation and provides 100 image pairs, each containing a single changed object.
+3DGS-CD~\cite{Lu20243DGSCD3G} and PASLCD~\cite{Galappaththige2024MultiViewPC} provide high-quality semantic change maps for 5 and 20 sequence pairs, which are well-suited for testing change detection under test viewpoints interpolated from densely sampled training views.
+To evaluate a method's ability to consistently identify the same physical changed objects across frames, we offer the first dataset for multiview \textit{object-level} change detection, including \textit{350 video pairs} in diverse real-world scenes (Tab.~\ref{tab:dataset_comp}).

-\textbf{Geometry reconstruction} plays a critical role in scene change detection, as accurate geometry conveys explicit discrepancies after scene changes.
-Traditional methods~\cite{yao2018mvsnet,yao2019recurrent,hanley2016aiaa,lee2021patchmatch, schoenberger2016mvs,kuhn2020deepc,ma2021eppmvsnet} solve the problem via a two-stage process.
+\textbf{Geometry reconstruction} plays a critical role in scene change detection, as accurate geometry supports explicit geometric and appearance cues for identifying changes.
+Traditional methods~\cite{yao2018mvsnet,yao2019recurrent,lee2021patchmatch, schoenberger2016mvs,kuhn2020deepc,ma2021eppmvsnet} solve the problem via a two-stage process.
 More recently, DUSt3R~\cite{Wang2023DUSt3RG3} introduces a unified pipeline that directly predicts geometry given two views and shows strong performance.
 Much effort has been invested to further enhance these pipelines for multiview inputs~\cite{Yang2025Fast3RT3, Tang2024MVDUSt3RSS, Wang2025VGGTVG, wang2025pi3, keetha2025mapanything} and dynamic sequences~\cite{zhang2024monst3r, Wang2025Continuous3P, Wang20243DRW}.
 Unlike these works that focus on dynamic scene reconstruction, we aim to solve the scene change detection problem in static scenes captured at different times.
 Multiview change detection also serves as a downstream task to evaluate 3D inference models, and we use $\pi^3$~\cite{wang2025pi3} for geometry reconstruction in our method.